 To receive full compensation for your slip and fall damages, you must be able to provide proof of your medical expenses and lost wages.
 If you have been left permanently disabled, you will need expert testimony to estimate your future medical needs and/or loss of earning potential due to the accident.

-Pennsylvania’s statute of limitations law requires you to file your premises liability claim within two years of the date of the accident causing your injury, with limited exceptions.
+Pennsylvania’s statute of limitations law requires you to file your slip and fall claim within two years of the date of the accident causing your injury, with limited exceptions.
 However, acting quickly is in your best interests.
 Valuable evidence can become harder to locate as time passes.

-Schedule a Consultation With Our Philadelphia Slip and Fall Attorney
+Schedule a Consultation With Our Philadelphia Slip and Fall Lawyer

 At Heslin Law Firm, we believe you shouldn’t be forced to assume a financial burden due to another party’s negligence.
-Contact our Philadelphia premises liability attorney to schedule a free, no-obligation initial consultation.
+Contact our Philadelphia slip and fall lawyer to schedule a free, no-obligation initial consultation.
 We’ll answer your questions and explain your options without any confusing legal jargon.
 Our goal is to provide you with the information you need to make an informed decision about your next steps.